dnmfarrell/Perl6-One-Liners/README.md

     perl6 -e '.say for (lines)' /path/to/file.txt
     perl6 -e '.say for lines' /path/to/file.txt

-Just like `$_` is the default variable, methods called on the default variable can omit the variable referece.
+Just like `$_` is the default variable, methods called on the default variable can omit the variable reference.
 They become default methods.
 So `$_.say` becomes `.say`.
 This brevity pays off with one liners - it's less typing!

 The `-n` option changes the behavior of the program: it executes the code once for every line of the file.
 So uppercase and print every line of `/path/to/file.txt` you can type: